ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ## Scope

-Any DOM elements the custom JavaScript files wishes to interact with must be wrapped inside the `<amp-script>` component tags.
-The `<amp-script>` component considers `document.body` to be the amp-script element and not the document's `<body>` element.
+Any DOM elements the custom JavaScript files wishes to interact with must be wrapped inside the `<amp-script>` component tags, this includes other AMP components.
+The `<amp-script>` component considers `document.body` to be the `amp-script` element and not the document's `<body>` element.

 If you were to call `document.body.appendChild(document.createElement('span'))` within the `<amp-script>`file in the following document: